• Skip to main content

 This may seem like a scary question, but it is a necessary one to ask.
 Finding out if your propane regulator is broken or malfunctioning is important so that you can make the repair before you try to use your propane appliances.

 Some propane regulators are more obviously in need of repair than others.
 For example, if you hear your propane hissing out of your regulator, you may have a faulty regulator right off the bat.
-If you tighten all of your fixtures and the hissing still continues, your regulator is in need of replacing.
+If you tighten all of your fixtures and the hissing still continues, your regulator is in need of replacement.

-You will also know if your regulator is struggling based on the general flow of propane in your propane based appliances.
+You will also know if your regulator is struggling based on the general flow of propane in your propane-based appliances.
 If you have a full tank of propane that seems to deplete much faster than it should, chances are your regulator is pumping out too much propane and therefore needs to be replaced immediately.

 On the opposite side of malfunctioning propane regulators, if your appliances are not working as efficiently as before despite having full propane tanks, you will need to replace your regulator.
 Sometimes the flow can be lower than usual because of a potential leak in your lines, but most likely your regulator is malfunctioning.